TheOnlyTails/monorepo/inlang/source-code/paraglide/paraglide-js-adapter-solidstart/README.md

 </head>
 ```

-With these links it's not necessary to add the translations to your sitemap.
+It's not necessary to add the translated links to your sitemap.
+One language being in there is sufficient.

-## Known Caveats

-A few caveats to be aware of:

-### Where Messages can be used

-On the server, the `languageTag()` function and messages can only be used where Context can be accessed.

-You can't use messages in metadata tags such as `<Title>` and `<Meta>`.
-Instead you need to call them in the Component body & pass the resulting string into the Metadata tag.

-On the client messages can be used anywhere where the DOM can be accessed.

 ## Example project